WalletScrutiny/WalletScrutinyCom/_hardware/bcvaultone.md

 ## Private keys can be created offline

 Yes.
-BC Vault uses **nondeterministric wallets**.
+BC Vault uses "**nondeterministric wallets**".
 This is a [short snippet](https://bc-vault.com/2020/04/a-deep-dive-into-the-bc-vault-security-model/) of BC Vault's security overview.
-It does not user seed phrases.
+It does not use seed phrases.

 > To ensure the generation of truly random numbers BC Vault uses input from the built-in hardware gyro sensor and various timings.
 BC Vault solves the problem of random number generation using a truly random number source: the human shaking the device in a unique way.
 Each wallet generated on the BC Vault is totally unique and not linked to any other wallet on the same or any other device.
 This is called a nondeterministic wallet.
 >